Announcing the 2018–19 Innovation Challenge

 - Projects should demonstrate innovative approaches to teaching, research and activism related to inclusion and anti-racism efforts.

-- Projects should focus on culture change/enhancement, and especially on ideas that can be replicated at a larger scale.
+- Projects should focus on structural change, and especially on ideas that can be replicated at a larger scale.

 - Projects that are eligible for funding from other college sources will not be considered.